gersakbogdan/SDCN-P3/README.md

 ###Testing

-Result on track 1:
+The model gives good results on track 1 (simulator: 640x480, Fastest):

 ![alt text][image5]

-Result on track 2:
+And also on track 2 (simulator: 640x480, Fastest):

 ![alt text][image6]